Monday, November 7, 2022

 High Point Theatre | High Point, NC

 On Tuesday, Nov.
-8, 2022, at 7 p.m.
-Greensboro will hold an exciting and fun-filled night with The United State Air Force Heritage of America Band.
-The history of heritage and inspiration brought to you but The United State Air Force Heritage of America Band is a once-in-a-lifetime experience for your Tuesday night.
-The Band will feature a multitude of different instruments and talented artists such as Concert Band, Full Spectrum, Heritage Brass, and many more.
+8, 2022, at 7 p.m., Greensboro will hold an exciting and fun-filled night with The United States Air Force Heritage of America Band.
+The history of heritage and inspiration brought to you but The United States Air Force Heritage of America Band is a once-in-a-lifetime experience for your Tuesday night.
+The Band will feature a multitude of different instruments and talented artists, such as Concert Band, Full Spectrum, Heritage Brass, and many more.
+U.S. Air Force Heritage of America Band

-For over 60 years The United State Air Force Heritage of America Band, Concert Band has inspired and brought musical charms to over 1.5 Million people and continues to stimulate all who listen.
-The Concert Band is made up of 45 well-versed Airmen who educated the public about the Air Force story.
+For over 60 years, the United States Air Force Heritage of America Band, Concert Band has inspired and brought musical charms to over 1.5 million people and continues to stimulate all who listen.
+The Concert Band is made up of 45 well-versed Airmen who educate the public about the Air Force story.
 Along with 55 acclaimed recordings and their collaboration with world-renowned artists.
-The Concert Band spreads the values of the Air Force through their music which they lead with integrity, service, and excellence.
+The Concert Band spreads the values of the Air Force through their music, which they lead with integrity, service, and excellence.
+Langley Airmen share 'Full Spectrum' experience across nations > Air Force Bands > News

-The United State Air Force Heritage of America Band hopes you will be in attendance at their event and cheer on our active and veteran services.
-The United State Air Force Heritage of America Band has also been featured performing for the DESSERT STORM National Victory Parade along with performing on The Today Show.
-Along with this exhilarating musical performance the tickets are FREE!
-Yes, free but is limited to 4 per person.
-Bring your friends, family, and neighbors to witness the magical experience, Tuesday, Nov.
-7, 2022 doors open at 6 p.m. show commences at 7 p.m. at the High Point Theater.
+The United States Air Force Heritage of America Band hopes you will attend their event and cheer on our active and veteran service members.
+The band has also been featured performing at the DESSERT STORM National Victory Parade, as well as on The Today Show.
+In addition to this exciting musical performance, tickets are FREE!
+Yes, free, but limited to 4 per person.
+Bring your friends, family, and neighbors to experience this magical event on Tuesday, Nov.
+7, 2022.
+Doors open at 6 p.m., and the show starts at 7 p.m. at the High Point Theater.
 See you there!

 Wednesday, October 26, 2022